 - The more fiber or fat a food has, the lower its glycemic value.

-- Even foods of the same class differ in their GI.
+- Even foods of the same class differ in their glycemic index.
 For example, long-grain white rice is not the same as short-grain white rice.

-- It makes sense to eat healthy foods in a varied way: consider the nutritional value alongside the GI.
+- It makes sense to eat healthy foods in a varied way: consider the nutritional value alongside the glycemic index.

 This diet is actually based on a system of allocating carbohydrate foods with regard to how they increase blood sugar.